d3x41/documentation-dev/md/faq/What-are-the-revisions-of-the-rolling-version.md

-# What are the revisions of the rolling version ?
+# What are the revisions of the rolling version?

 ## Explanation
 Revisions (eg 1.1, 1.2 and so on) are simply a "snapshot" of the project at one point in time.